Proving Child Citizenship After a Parent’s Naturalization

 If all four of these things are true at the same time, the child “derives” citizenship from the parent in most cases.
 The U.S. citizen parent must be the biological parent of the child or a parent through a legal adoption of the child.
 Citizenship cannot be derived from a step parent relationship.
 Applying for child citizenship will also get more complicated if the father is the U.S. citizen and the child was born out of wedlock or is no longer married to the biological mother.

-Proof of Your Child’s Citizenship
+Getting Proof of Your Child’s Citizenship

-Although there is no requirement to obtain this proof immediately, it is generally easier to do right away.
+Although there is no requirement to obtain this documentation immediately, it is generally easier to do right away.
 Over time, people lose track of the necessary documentation to establish eligibility.
 When they decide to apply several years later, they find it difficult to find the correct supporting documents to make a claim to U.S. citizenship.
 In our business, we speak to people every week that have trouble documenting their citizenship because parents didn’t do it many years before.
 It’s smart to get a U.S. passport and a Certificate of Citizenship for your child.
 Having both can help protect your child from problems later in life.
 But you are not required to get both documents.

 Certificate of Citizenship